CVHub520/X-AnyLabeling/docs/en/user_guide.md

 Press `Ctrl+J` to quickly switch between Drawing and Editing modes.
 Additional object-specific operations:

 - **Rectangles**: You can drag a rectangle's corner handles to resize it, or select multiple rectangles and merge them using the right-click menu.
 Mouse wheel editing is also supported; when enabled via the `wheel_rectangle_editing` setting, scrolling inside the rectangle scales it, while scrolling outside adjusts the nearest edge.
+Note: wheel rectangle editing is automatically disabled when `auto_highlight_shape` is enabled.
 - **Polygons**: In Editing Mode, dragging an edge adds a new vertex, and holding `Shift` while clicking a vertex removes it.
 Polygons also support merging via the right-click menu.
 - **Rotated Rectangles**: Select a rotated rectangle and press `Z`, `X`, `C`, or `V` to rotate it in different directions.
 A real-time display of the rotation angle is available via the View menu.